Agriculture at Dordt

 There are many different opportunities within the agriculture program, including participating in hands-on labs, working at the Agriculture Stewardship Center (ASC), and internships available locally, nationally, and internationally.

-- Agriculture: for any of variety of agricultural careers.
+- General emphasis: for a variety of agricultural careers.

 - Agriculture education: for teaching agriculture at the high school level.